 \section{Introduction}

-The ordinary channel capacities consider an error probability that tends to zero as the number of channel uses increases.
-In contrast, the zero-error channel capacities do not allow any error, and are defined as the maximum asymptotic rate at which information can be transmitted with zero probability of error~\cite{Shan56}.
-Accordingly, the zero-error channel capacity is important in applications when no error is tolerated, or when only a small number of channel uses are available~\cite{KO98}.

-The zero-error capacity of a channel was first introduced by Shannon~\cite{Shan56}, and then it has been studied extensively in the classical realm~\cite{KO98}.
-Since the generalization of zero-error capacity to the quantum domain~\cite{MA05}, a broad range of research has been conducted according to the types of information~\cite{Duan09,Shirokov15,LY16} and the shared resources~\cite{CLMW11,DSW13,DW16}.
+In information theory, the ordinary capacity of a communication channel is concerned with an error probability that tends to zero as the number of channel uses increases.
+In contrast, zero-error channel capacity is a more stringent measure, defined as the maximum asymptotic rate at which information can be transmitted with an absolute zero probability of error~\cite{Shan56}.
+This capacity is particularly vital in high-security or high-precision applications where no error tolerance is permitted, or in scenarios where only a limited number of channel uses are available~\cite{KO98}.
+First introduced by Shannon~\cite{Shan56}, the study of zero-error capacity has been extensively explored in the classical realm~\cite{KO98}.
+Since its generalization to the quantum domain~\cite{MA05}, research has expanded significantly, spanning various types of information such as classical, private, and quantum information~\cite{Duan09,Shirokov15,LY16} as well as different shared resources~\cite{CLMW11,DSW13,DW16}.